chandrasai-Durgapu/EcommerceCART/README.md

 ## 🧩 Project Overview

 The **EcommerceCART** database simulates a full-fledged e-commerce ecosystem with entities like:
-- Customers, Products, Orders
+- Customers, Products, Orders, Order Items
 - Cart Management
-- Shipping, Payments, and Reviews
+- Shipping, Payments, and Reviews etc...

 It’s designed to **handle large volumes of data** efficiently and includes **business-critical queries** used in real-world applications such as:
 - Revenue tracking